-Prerequisite: Sophomores-Seniors; Second semester freshmen with C or higher in Journalism or Photography
+Prerequisite: Sophomores-Seniors; Second semester freshmen with C or higher in Journalism or Photography staff.
+This course may count towards the Fine Arts credit needed for the Honors Diploma.
+(St # 1086)

 The Rosennial is an annual publication recording the year's activities for the school.
 Students using a desktop publishing program develop an attractive and saleable volume that subscribers will want to keep for years to come.
 (St # 1086)